Supplemental Pension Plans

 Under the Supplemental Pension Plans Act

-The supplemental pension plans in which Québec workers participate are subject to the Supplemental Pension Plans Act.
-They are mainly comprised of plans sponsored by employers in the private and municipal sectors and some plans in the parapublic sector, whose activities are under provincial jurisdiction.
+The supplemental pension plans in which Québec workers participate are subject to the Supplemental Pension Plans Act (SPP Act).
+Such plans comprise plans sponsored by employers in the private, municipal and university sectors, and some plans in the parapublic sector, which are under provincial jurisdiction.

-Some supplemental pension plans are not subject to the Act, including plans in the Québec public sector (e.g., the RREGOP) and in the federal public sector, as well as private plans in sectors under federal jurisdiction (such as federally chartered banks).
-Such plans are subject to a different law.
+Some supplemental pension plans are not subject to the SPP Act, including plans in the Québec public sector (such as the Government and Public Employees Retirement Plan [RREGOP]) and in the federal public sector, as well as private plans in sectors under federal jurisdiction (such as plans for banks).
+Such plans are subject to a different law applicable to supplemental pension plans.

 Under the supervision of the Régie des rentes du Québec

-Supplemental pension plans, LIRAs, LIFs and pension annuity contracts the subject to a Supplemental Pension Plans Act are under the supervision of the Régie.
-In this capacity, the Régie must:
+Supplemental pension plans subject to the SPP Act along with LIRAs, LIFs and pension annuity contracts governed by the Regulation are under the supervision of the Régie.
+In this capacity, the Régie ensures that the plans are administered and operated in accordance with the SPP Act.
+The Régie’s main duties are as follows:

-- register plan texts, standard contracts for LIRAs and LIFs and any subsequent amendments
+- register plans, standard contracts for LIRAs and LIFs and any amendments

-If a plan has workers in Québec and in another Canadian province or territory, it my be under the supervision of another agency, whose supervisory authority is similar to that of the Régie.
-In such a case, the other agency must act on behalf of the Régie to ensure that the rights of the plan's Québec workers are in conformity with the Supplemental Pension Plans Act.
+If a plan has workers in Québec and in another Canadian province or territory, it may be under the supervision of another agency, whose supervisory authority is similar to that of the Régie.
+In such a case, the other agency must act on behalf of the Régie to ensure that the rights of the plan's Québec workers are in conformity with the SPP Act.